March 2014 (revised September 2014)

 During the fall meeting the Academic Affairs Committee reviews the SRG analysis.
 Recommendations from this committee are used to assess the potential for needed changes in or application of the standards.
 Processes are initiated by the COE to make necessary changes.

 17.10.
 Survey of Site Visit Participants

 Following a site visit, the dean is asked to provide each faculty member, student, and administrator information to access an on-line evaluation form.
+Site team members also complete the post-site visit evaluation form.
 The SRG conducts an analysis of the survey according to frequency and distribution of response, and prepares a report to the COE.
 The COE Committee on Evaluation studies the report and makes recommendations to the Council regarding changes to be made in the site visit process.
 During its fall meeting, the COE reviews the recommendation and initiates necessary changes to improve the site visit to ensure that the standards are applied in a reliable manner.

 17.11.
 Data Collection

 A database system is used to log the conditions of accreditation evaluation and decision outcomes.
 The data are employed at each site and COE meeting to ensure equitable and consistent application of the standards.
 Inconsistencies are noted by AVMA staff and the committee chair who provide guidance in accreditation discussions.